iseahound/ImagePut/README.md

 ### Input Types

-### Overriding Input Types
-Use an object such as `{file:"pic.bmp"}`.
-This will skip automatic type detection and speed up your script.

 **base64** - A base64 string, with or without tags i.e. `data:image/png;base64,`

 **bitmap** - A valid pointer to a GDI+ bitmap.